jonaharagon/jonaharagon.com/content/posts/privacytools-considered-harmful.md

 Without being in any contact with BurungHantu, the remaining team decided the best course of action would be to move to a new domain name while we still had guaranteed control over the old domain name, sometime before March 2022.
 Because I had left the team months earlier, I was not involved with making this final decision.
 This decision was made many months in advance and communicated to the entire team in the hopes that BurungHantu would reach out and assure his continued support for the project, because with a recognizable brand name and large communities online, moving away from "PrivacyTools" was the least desirable possible outcome.

-**Following this, in mid-2021 the PrivacyTools team reached out to me, and I agreed to rejoin the team to help with the transition.**
+**Following this, in mid-2021 the PrivacyTools team reached out to me, and I agreed to rejoin the team to help with the transition.** [We informed the community about our intentions](https://web.archive.org/web/20210729184422/https://blog.privacytools.io/the-future-of-privacytools/) by the end of July.

-## Community Call to Action

-At the end of July 2021, we [informed](https://web.archive.org/web/20210729184422/https://blog.privacytools.io/the-future-of-privacytools/) the PrivacyTools community of our intention to choose a new name and continue the project on a new domain, to be [chosen](https://web.archive.org/web/20210729190935/https://aragon.cloud/apps/forms/cMPxG9KyopapBbcw) on 2nd August 2022.
-In the end, "Privacy Guides" was selected, partially because I already owned the `privacyguides.org` domain for a side-project from 2020 that went undeveloped.

 ## Control of r/privacytoolsIO